EthereumGasStation/ethereumgasstation/docs/source/gasstationlib.rst

 gasstationlib
 =============

-The ``gasstationlib`` allows you to easily create the required data for posting gas-requests to a gasstation.
+The ``gasstationlib`` allows you to easily create the required data for posting gas-requests to a gasstation REST API.

 ------------------------------------------------------------------------------